trustoverip/tswg-acdc-specification/spec/spec.md

 ##### Attribute, `a` field

-The attribute, `a` field value shall be the SAID of the blinded attribute block when used in blinded (private) fashion.
-Alternatively, when used in an unblinded (publich) fashion, attribute, `a` field value shall be the fully expanded attribute block (field map).
+The attribute, `a` field value shall be the SAID of the blinded attribute block when used in a blinded (private) fashion.
+Alternatively, when used in an unblinded (public) fashion, the attribute, `a` field value shall be either the fully expanded attribute block (field map) or the SAID of the attribute block but without its UUID, `u` field.
 See below for a description of the expanded attribute block.

 #### Expanded attribute block